katzueno/c5-express-boiler-plate/README.md

 - concrete5 8.4.0 RC2 is used
 - c58expressdemo.sql is sample demo deta.
 - /application/files has all of site data lol
+- Some files and folder may be missing.
+You may need to re-create those folders.

 ## What is Demo Data